tarantool/nginx_upstream_module/README.md

 **context:** *http, server, location*

-Whether to wrap tnt response or not.
+Whether to wrap Tarantool response or not.

 When this option is off:
 ```
 {"id":0, "result": [ 1 ]}